NVIDIA/NeMo/README.rst

   cd megatron/core/datasets && \
   make

 NeMo Text Processing
 ~~~~~~~~~~~~~~~~~~~~
-NeMo Text Processing, specifically (Inverse) Text Normalization, is now a separate repository `https://github.com/NVIDIA/NeMo-text-processing <https://github.com/NVIDIA/NeMo-text-processing>`_.
+NeMo Text Processing, specifically Inverse Text Normalization, is now a separate repository `https://github.com/NVIDIA/NeMo-text-processing <https://github.com/NVIDIA/NeMo-text-processing>`_.

-Docker containers
+Docker Containers
 ~~~~~~~~~~~~~~~~~

-We release NeMo containers alongside NeMo releases.
-For example, NeMo ``r1.23.0`` comes with container ``nemo:24.01.speech``, you may find more details about released containers in `releases page <https://github.com/NVIDIA/NeMo/releases>`_.
+NeMo containers are launched concurrently with NeMo version updates.
+For example, the release of NeMo ``r1.23.0`` comes with the container ``nemo:24.01.speech``.
+The latest containers are:

+* NeMo LLM and MM container - `nvcr.io/nvidia/nemo:24.03.framework`
+* NeMo Speech container - `nvcr.io/nvidia/nemo:24.01.speech`

+You can find additional information about released containers on the `NeMo releases page <https://github.com/NVIDIA/NeMo/releases>`_.

-To use a pre-built container, please run
+To use a pre-built container, run the following code.

 .. code-block:: bash

     docker pull nvcr.io/nvidia/nemo:24.01.speech

-To build a nemo container with Dockerfile from a branch, please run
+To build a nemo container with Dockerfile from a branch, run the following code.

 .. code-block:: bash

-    DOCKER_BUILDKIT=1 docker build -f Dockerfile -t nemo:latest .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile -t nemo:latest

 If you choose to work with the main branch, we recommend using NVIDIA's PyTorch container version 23.10-py3 and then installing from GitHub.